-Full detail is available in the EDQM 2019 Annual Report
+Full details are available in the EDQM 2019 annual report.

-2018 was another productive year for the European Pharmacopoeia (Ph.
-Eur.)
-Commission, a testament to its commitment to keeping abreast of new scientific developments and anticipate the need to create standards in some highly complex fields.
+The year 2018 was another productive year for the Ph.
+Eur.
+Commission, a testament to its commitment to keeping abreast of new scientific developments and anticipating the need to create standards in highly complex fields.
 Of the 41 new monographs adopted, eight covered active pharmaceutical ingredients (APIs) which are still under patent and are intended for use in medically important indications.

-As part of the fight against falsified medicines and medical devices, our Know-X database was revised to facilitate smooth interaction between OMCLs and enforcement authorities involved in the fight against falsified medicines.
+As part of the fight against falsified medicines and medical devices, the Know-X database was revised to facilitate smooth interaction between OMCLs and enforcement authorities involved in the fight against falsified medicines.

-The first stone of the EDQM’s secondary site was laid in Metz, north-eastern France, in June.
-This new site is intended to store contingency stocks of the EDQM’s portfolio of over 3 000 pharmaceutical reference standards and will be key to ensuring the sustainability and continuity of the EDQM’s public health protection mission in the event of any emergency affecting the main EDQM building in Strasbourg.
+The first stone of the EDQM’s secondary site was laid in Ars-Laquenexy (near Metz, north-eastern France) in June.
+This new site will store contingency stocks of the EDQM’s portfolio of over 3 000 pharmaceutical reference standards and ensure the sustainability and continuity of the EDQM’s public health protection mission in the event of any emergency affecting the main EDQM building in Strasbourg.

-On the healthcare side, the EDQM brought forward its work on ensuring the safety and quality of blood transfusions in Europe.
-It did so by providing continuous support to European Blood Establishments (BEs) in the implementation of some key aspects of ensuring the optimal use of blood and the protection of both donors and recipients, such as Quality Management (QM) elements, risk management, change control and validation/qualification.
-The EDQM also published the 3rd Edition of its guidelines on the quality and safety of tissues and cells for human application.
+On the healthcare side, the EDQM made progress in securing the safety and quality of blood transfusions in Europe by providing continuous support to European blood establishments (BEs) in the implementation of key aspects of ensuring the optimal use of blood and the protection of both donors and recipients, such as quality management, risk management, change control, and validation and qualification.
+The EDQM also published the 3rd edition of its Guidelines on the quality and safety of tissues and cells for human application.
 In the field of cosmetics, a new guide on safer tattooing provided an overview of current knowledge and challenges in the toxicological assessment of inks for tattoos and permanent make-up.

-Full detail is available in the EDQM 2017 Annual Report
+Full details are available in the EDQM 2017 annual report.

-2016 saw the launch of the 9th Edition of the European Pharmacopeia and the election of a new Chair and two new Vice-Chairs to the Ph.
+The year 2016 saw the publication of the 9th edition of the European Pharmacopeia and the election of a new Chair and two new Vice-Chairs to the Ph.
 Eur.
 Commission.

 The Ph.
 Eur.
-Commission also revised its working procedures to open up to nominations for its Groups of Experts and Working Parties to experts from non-European Pharmacopeia member states and non-observer states.
+Commission also revised its working procedures to open up to nominations for its Groups of Experts and Working Parties to experts from states that are neither members of nor observers to the European Pharmacopeia.

 India and Japan were both granted observer status and the Ph.
 Eur.
 Commission concluded its P4Bio pilot phase which resulted in the successful publication of five drug substance monographs.Read more

-The EDQM and Japanese Pharmaceutical Safety and Environmental Health Bureau of the Ministry of Health, Labour and Welfare (MHLW) signed a 5-year Memorandum of Cooperation and agreed terms for sharing information related to active pharmaceutical ingredients of interest to both Europe and Japan.
-The EDQM also became an Observer to the International Council for Harmonisation (ICH).
+The EDQM and Japanese Pharmaceutical Safety and Environmental Health Bureau of the Ministry of Health, Labour and Welfare (MHLW) signed a five-year Memorandum of Cooperation and agreed terms for sharing information related to active pharmaceutical ingredients of interest to both Europe and Japan.
+The EDQM also became an observer to the International Council for Harmonisation (ICH).

-Two new Resolutions on good reconstitution practices in health care establishments and the quality and safety of medicines prepared in pharmacies for the special needs of patients were adopted by the Council of Europe’s Committee of Ministers.
-The European Union Commission adopted as a legal instrument in the EU the Council of Europe’s Good Practice Guidelines for blood establishments via its directive (EU) 2016/1214.
+Two new resolutions on good reconstitution practices in health care establishments and the quality and safety of medicines prepared in pharmacies for the special needs of patients were adopted by the Committee of Ministers of the Council of Europe.
+The European Commission adopted the Council of Europe’s Good Practice Guidelines for blood establishments as a legal instrument in the EU, via its Directive (EU) 2016/1214.
 Albania, Armenia, Belgium and France ratified the MEDICRIME Convention.

 The EDQM revised its roadmap for electronic submissions of Certificates of Suitability (CEP) applications and issued guidance on the implementation of ICH Q3D on elemental impurities in the CEP Procedure.

-Full detail is available in the EDQM 2016 Annual Report
+Full details are available in the EDQM 2016 annual report.

 The Ph.
 Eur.
 Commission adopted its first finished product monograph containing a chemically defined active substance and adopted its strategy for the implementation of the ICH Q3D Guideline on Elemental impurities.

-The Republic of Korea was granted observer status to the European Pharmacopoeia Convention and following the 5th ratification by the Republic of Guinea, the Medicrime Convention will enter into force on 01 January 2016.
+The Republic of Korea was granted observer status to the European Pharmacopoeia Convention and the ratification of the MEDICRIME Convention by the Republic of Guinea (the fifth to date) triggered the entry into force of the convention on 1 January 2016.

-Full detail is available in the EDQM 2015 Annual Report
+Full details are available in the EDQM 2015 annual report.

 The year 2014 was an anniversary year for the EDQM.
-It celebrated the 50th Anniversary of the Convention on the Elaboration of a European Pharmacopoeia (Ph.
-Eur.), and the 20th anniversary of the OMCL Network and of the procedure for Certification of Suitability to the European Pharmacopoeia Monographs.
+It celebrated the 50th anniversary of the Convention on the Elaboration of a European Pharmacopoeia and the 20th anniversaries of both the OMCL Network and of the procedure for Certification of Suitability to the European Pharmacopoeia Monographs.

 The Ph.
 Eur.
 Commission published its first monograph on a chemically-defined finished product as a draft for public inquiry in Pharmeuropa and approved, together with the Committee of Experts CD-P-PH, a project for the elaboration of a pan-European formulary for non-licensed medicines for children.

-The EDQM Laboratory was accredited as ISO/IEC 17025:2005 compliant and the ISO 9001:2008 certification was extended to cover the conduct of laboratory studies.
-The 8th Edition of the PhEur came into force and South Africa and the Taiwan Food and Drug Administration (TFDA) were granted observer status to the European Pharmacopoeia Convention.
-Spain ratified the Medicrime Convention and the OCABR Network was enlarged to welcome Canada and Israel.
+In 2013, the EDQM Laboratory was accredited as ISO/IEC 17025:2005 compliant and the ISO 9001:2008 certification was extended to cover the conduct of laboratory studies.
+The 8th edition of the Ph.
+Eur. came into force and South Africa and the Taiwan Food and Drug Administration (TFDA) were granted observer status to the European Pharmacopoeia Convention.
+Spain ratified the MEDICRIME Convention and the OCABR Network was enlarged to welcome Canada and Israel.

-The 1st Edition of the Guide to the quality and safety of tissues and cells for human application was produced and several new publications on combatting counterfeit medicines and similar crimes.
+The 1st edition of the Guide to the quality and safety of tissues and cells for human application was published, along with several new publications on combatting falsified medical products and related crimes.

-The eTACT project, the EDQMs’ anti-counterfeiting traceability service for medicines was launched.
-Ukraine became the first country to ratify the Medicrime Convention and the 38th Member of the European Pharmacopoeia Convention and the Republic of Guinea and Singapore received observer status.
+In 2012, the eTACT project, the EDQM’s anti-falsification traceability service for medicines, was launched.
+Ukraine became both the first country to ratify the MEDICRIME Convention and the 38th member of the European Pharmacopoeia Convention, and the Republic of Guinea and Singapore were granted observer status.

-The ISO 9001:2008 certificate was extended to cover the management of the elaboration, revision, correction and suppression of European Pharmacopoeia texts, their publication in printed and electronic format, as well as their distribution.
+The ISO 9001:2008 certificate was extended to cover the management of the elaboration, revision, correction and suppression of European Pharmacopoeia texts, their publication in printed and electronic format, and their distribution.